 - Not all outside scholarships are renewable.
 In fact, most are not.
 So if you think you’ve got the first year of college covered with the help of outside scholarships, be very careful to consider how you will go about paying for years 2-4.
 Remember that part of it being a multi-year part-time job?

 - If it is a renewable scholarship, a student may have to meet requirements to keep it.
 Many scholarships require a student to take 12 credit hours of courses each semester (full-time status), keep a minimum GPA, and other requirements such as attend or participate in specific activities.
 Slacking is not an option when you accept renewable scholarships.

 Outside scholarships can reduce college costs, but it is important to understand how a particular college will apply the scholarships, to what extent you will get a return on your (your student’s) time and energy investment, and what dedication will be required to find the needed assistance each year.
 Finally, make sure your child understands his/her commitments to the scholarship process before extending the family financially with the assumption that scholarships will make a college affordable.

 In Part II of this scholarship series, I’ll cover how to go about the search for outside scholarships.
 In Part III, I’ll cover tips on how to be efficient with scholarship search and applications to increase your return on the time investment.

-If you would like to receive Part II and Part III of this series, please subscribe to the College in 3-2-1 mailing list now!
+If you would like to receive Part III of this series, please subscribe to the College in 3-2-1 mailing list now!
 Click Here and scroll to the bottom.

 College in 3-2-1 provides comprehensive college preparation services for high school students including high school course selection, college research and list development, application assistance, essay consultation, and financial aid, extra-curricular and summer enrichment counseling.
-Learn more here.
+Learn more at www.collegein321.com.